 This report presents the findings for Study 1 of the Name Collision Analysis Project (NCAP) [1].
 The purpose and scope of Study 1 were defined in a July 2019 Request for Proposal (RFP) [2].
-The initial draft of this report addresses the first two goals of Study 1, as stated in the RFP:
+The draft of this report addresses all three goals of Study 1, as stated in the RFP:

 “1.
 Production of a summary report on the topic of name collision that brings forth important knowledge from prior work in the area.
 The report will be a primer for those new to the subject.
 The report will be based on an examination of all relevant prior work on the issue of name collisions.

-2. Creation of a list of datasets used in past name collision studies; an identification of gaps, if any; and creation of a list of additional data sets that would be required to successfully complete Studies 2 and 3.”
+2. Creation of a list of datasets used in past name collision studies; an identification of gaps, if any; and creation of a list of additional data sets that would be required to successfully complete Studies 2 and 3.

+3. A recommendation if Studies 2 and 3 should be performed based on the results of the survey of prior work and the availability of data sets.”
 [2]

 For the purposes of Study 1, the term name collision “refers to the situation where a name that is defined and used in one namespace may also appear in another.
 Users and applications intending to use a name in one namespace may attempt to use it in a different one, and unexpected behavior may result where the intended use of the name is not the same in both namespaces.
 The circumstances that lead to a name collision could be accidental or malicious.